zoppellarielena/zoppellarielena/Readme.md

 In my page you will find some of the projects and works that I have developed during my **MSc in Physics of Data** @ University of Padova:

 🧠 [**Estimation and Analysis of Mutual Information in a Recurrent Neural Network**](https://github.com/zoppellarielena/Estimation-and-Analysis-of-Mutual-Information-in-a-Recurrent-Neural-Network) (*jan - mar 2024*)
-<br>  We conducted an analysis on the mutual information between the layers of a recurrent neural network for a cognitive task, implementing various estimators and particularly effectively adapting the estimator proposed by Kolchinsky et al. (2017).
-We also studied the role of individual neurons in the process, observing differentiated behaviors in terms of intensity and activation times.
+<br>  We conducted an analysis on the **mutual information between the layers of a recurrent neural network for a cognitive task**, implementing various estimators and particularly effectively adapting the estimator proposed by Kolchinsky et al. (2017).
+We also studied the **role of individual neurons** in the process, observing differentiated behaviors in terms of intensity and activation times.
 <br>
 👁️ [**Simulating Real-World Challenges: Blind Face Restoration and Upscaling**](https://github.com/zoppellarielena/Blind-Face-Restoration-and-Upscaling) (*dic 2023 - jan 2024*)
-<br>  We adapted the progressive GAN by Kim et al. (2019) for the reconstruction of blurred faces under non-deterministic conditions.
+<br>  We adapted the **progressive GAN** by Kim et al. (2019) for the **reconstruction of blurred faces under non-deterministic conditions**.
 Specifically, we designed an encoder and introduced a dynamic training strategy with an attention loss based on geometric prior.
-The results show a significant improvement in the realism of the images, reducing FID, LPIPS, and NIQE.
+The results show a **significant improvement in the realism of the images**, reducing FID, LPIPS, and NIQE.
 <br>
 <br>
 🌴 [**Exercises for Physical Models for Living Systems**](https://github.com/zoppellarielena/Exercises-for-Physical-Models-for-Living-Systems) (*oct 2023 - jan 2024*)<br>